 How many of us, as small business owners, have found ourselves in a similar frame of mind with our businesses?
 We talk in vague terms like bigger, more clients, more sales, and more revenue as goals.
 And we think that working harder or longer will get us there.
 If we just get busy, put in the long hours, and keep our nose to the grindstone, IT will happen… success is assured.
 But what is IT?
 What does that success look like for you?
 Do you know your targets or goals?
 Are you even setting goals?

-It’s great to want growth for your business, but it would be better to be more specific and include that you want to grow by 20% and become debt-free in the process, for example.
+It’s great to want growth for your business, but it would be better to be more specific.
+This might include that you want to grow by 20% and become debt-free in the process, for example.
 Want more sales and clients?
 How much and how many?
 What numbers would be realistic and allow you to maintain the work-life balance you desire?
-What numbers would you be able to efficiently accommodate and still maintain the excellent customer service your company is known for?
+What numbers would you be able to handle and still maintain the excellent customer service your company is known for?
+Also, what is your ideal client, and how do you get more of those?

 You see, being specific matters.
-If you aren’t clearly defining and setting goals, how will you be able to chart the path that will get you there, measure your progress, or know when you’ve arrived?
+If you aren’t clearly defining the goals you set, how will you be able to chart the path that will get you there, measure your progress, or know when you’ve arrived?

-Clarity of vision and setting goals is so important!
+Clarity is so important when setting goals!
 Once you know where you want to go, you can chart your path and get there.
 You’ll be able to define and get focused on the right tasks and activities that will actually benefit your business, as opposed to getting distracted by busy-ness that makes you FEEL like you’re accomplishing something but doesn’t move you forward.

 Intentionally setting goals, followed up with purposeful action, also makes it easier to measure your progress and make adjustments when necessary.
 When challenges come along (and they will!), they won’t derail you.
 If you have a clear vision of what you’re focused on, you’ll be better able to meet those challenges with a solutions-mindset and keep going in a purposeful direction.